-Peter makes his living through his relationship coaching work and his freelance writing.
-As a monastic living in voluntary poverty, however, his financial needs are minimal so most of his income is donated to charity.
+Peter makes his living through his relationship coaching work and his content marketing business.
+As a semi-monastic living in voluntary poverty, however, his financial needs are minimal so most of his income is donated to charity.

 Yes.
 Peter works year-round, seven days a week.
 Because he works remotely, he also works while traveling–especially in airports!
 If you don’t see Peter, he probably is working.